Kidde Fire Alarm Troubleshooting

 Wireless Sensor Battery Replacement

-Kidde systems that use wireless sensors have a significant advantage in troubleshooting: you can often replace the sensor battery yourself without calling a technician.
-Each wireless detector has its own battery — typically AA, 9-volt, or sometimes lithium batteries depending on the model.
-When one of these batteries runs low, the panel displays a trouble code with that specific device address.
+Kidde systems with wireless sensors allow building staff to replace individual sensor batteries — typically AA, 9-volt, or lithium batteries.
+When a wireless sensor's battery runs low, the panel displays a trouble code with that device address.

 Locate the detector at the address shown on the panel.
-Most Kidde wireless detectors have a removable cover or door that lets you access the battery compartment.
-Remove the old battery, note its type, and install a new battery of the same type.
-Close the cover.
-The detector should re-communicate with the panel within a few minutes, and the trouble code should clear.
+Open the removable cover or door to access the battery compartment.
+Remove the old battery, install a new battery of the same type, and close the cover.
+The detector re-communicates with the panel within a few minutes, and the trouble code clears.

 AC Power Loss and Backup Battery Behavior

-Kidde systems are designed to seamlessly switch to backup battery power when AC power is lost.
-You won't hear any signal or notice any change when this happens — the system continues operating normally.
-The backup battery allows the fire alarm system to function during power outages, which is required by code.
+Kidde systems switch to backup battery power seamlessly during AC power loss — no signal or change is noticeable.
+The backup battery allows fire alarm operation during power outages, as required by NFPA 72.

 Device-Specific Faults in Addressable Systems

-Kidde's addressable systems identify each individual detector or device with a specific address number.
-When one device develops a problem, the panel displays that address and the system continues monitoring everything else.
-This is much better than older hardwired systems where one failed device could take out an entire zone.
+Kidde's addressable systems identify each detector with a specific address number.
+When one device develops a problem, the panel displays that address while the system continues monitoring everything else.

-Kidde's addressing system is especially helpful if you're troubleshooting intermittent problems or false alarms.
-Repeated codes from the same address tell you that detector is the source of the problem.
+Navigate to the detector location indicated by the trouble code.
+Depending on the code: replace the battery (wireless sensor), clean the lens (photoelectric detector), or replace the unit entirely if it has failed.
+Repeated codes from the same address confirm that detector is the problem.
 Codes from different addresses at different times suggest environmental issues or multiple device problems.

 Resetting After a False Alarm